Japan's Oct. industrial output rises A1.0% on month

 The increase or decrease in inventories might mean that demand for some products are down and or demand for some products have exceeded estimates.

-An increase of 0.2 percent is not that much to get excited about as its possible. the margin of error could revise the number up or down.
+An increase of 0.2 percent is not that much to get excited about as it's possible. the margin of error could revise the number up or down.

 As normal, production is never linear, as there are months of positive growth and months of not so good growth.